edanaher/ceremony-website/_places/30_downtown_crossing/50_falafel_king.md

 ---
 place: Falafel King
 ---
+Vegan/Vegetarian Friendly.
 What Kelly believes is actually the best of the Shawarma places in this area (there are like 12 different ones).